yaise/katas2024-samb/ADRs/ADR-04-Web-Application-Stack.md

 3. Flexibility on hosting
 4. Supports component libraries for reuse
 5. UI Components requirements
    1. Component reuse by component libraries
    2. Accessible by default
+6. Various teams could eventually own parts of the UI

 ## Decision

 We will use the following:

-* Next.js
+- Next.js
-  * Supports server side rendering for a responsive UI
+  - Supports server side rendering for a responsive UI
-  * Supports front end frameworks like React
+  - Supports front end frameworks like React
+  - Ease of having path routes - this makes it easier to segregate UIs that different teams might eventually own.
-* React
+- React
-  * Most-used front end framework
+  - Most-used front end framework
-  * Broadly supported
+  - Broadly supported
-* TBD: Component library
+- TBD: Component library

 ## Consequences

 We will need a Node.js backend server to host this on.
+This also means that our business logic will initially exist within the Next.js app but can easily be moved out to other microservices later.